-The work in Years 10 and 11 will be a continuation of the Key Stage 4 GCSE course students have already been working through in Year 9.
-Many of the topics that are studied will be familiar to students from Key Stage 3, but these topics are developed and explored further.
-New topics are also introduced and these are designed to help students to progress and reach their potential.
-A key element of the curriculum is the use of functional Mathematics which will allow students to apply what they have learned to practical and real life problems.
+The work in Years 10 and 11 will be a continuation of the Key Stage 4 GCSE course pupils have already been working through in Year 9.
+Many of the topics that are studied will be familiar to pupils from Key Stage 3, but these topics are developed and explored further.
+New topics are also introduced and these are designed to help pupils to progress and reach their potential.
+A key element of the curriculum is the use of functional Mathematics which will allow pupils to apply what they have learned to practical and real life problems.

-The courses have been developed to help students become more proficient at problem solving.
-The curriculum is differentiated by the classroom teachers who personalise the course content for their teaching groups and students.
-Students are grouped roughly by ability with the main consideration being that students feel secure in their learning and the content and pace of learning gives them the best opportunity to reach their full potential.
-Class sets are not rigid and student movement is discussed on a regular basis at department meetings.
+The courses have been developed to help pupils become more proficient at problem solving.
+The curriculum is differentiated by the classroom teachers who personalise the course content for their teaching groups and pupils.
+Pupils are grouped roughly by ability with the main consideration being that pupils feel secure in their learning and the content and pace of learning gives them the best opportunity to reach their full potential.
+Class sets are not rigid and pupil movement is discussed on a regular basis at department meetings.

-A decision on final tier entry for the GCSE course is made on a student by student basis and students will be entered for one of two tiers:
+A decision on final tier entry for the GCSE course is made on a pupil by pupil basis and pupils will be entered for one of two tiers: